 The balance sheet is a snapshot.
-It’s a moment in time, that answers the question that I believe is more important than “how much money did I make?”
 Understanding the balance sheet is the real key to understanding how to grow your business.
 You cannot grow a business with profits alone, because they can be taken out in the form of distributions.
 Whether you're using Core, ArchiOffice, EngineerOffice, or BillQuick, the balance sheet report is there for you to use--frequently!

-You must retain your profits, and when they’re retained, you start building the Equity section of your balance sheet.
-When you build equity, you are building the net worth, or the book value of your business.
-When you take the time, and spend the money on time billing and accounting software, it’s worth while to start building a strategy around taking a closer look at this.
+You must retain your profits, and when they're retained, you start building the equity section of your balance sheet.
+When you build equity, you are building the net worth, or the book value, of your business.

-There are a few ways to increase the equity of your business, and it amounts to a few, simple strategies.
-It’s important that your time billing and accounting software gives you the ability to look at these things.
+There are a few ways to increase the equity of your business, and they amount to a few simple strategies.
+It's important that your time billing and accounting software gives you the ability to look at these things.
 In short it means you need access to key accounting reports like the balance sheet, profit and loss, and the statement of cash flows.

 First, you have to make a profit.